HeatherHillers/workshop_qfield_plugins_de/docs/demo2/DEMO2_MAP_CLICK.md

     // ...
   }

-  // we kept the plugin button
-  QfToolButton {
-    // ...
-  }

   Component.onCompleted: {
-    // load the plugin button into the plugins toolbar iface.addItemToPluginsToolbar(pluginButton)

     // Map Selection: 3. register the point handler and define its callback pointHandler.registerHandler("demo2_searchbar", (point, type, interactionType) => {